phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

           - '@acme.demo.foobar_collection'

-That argument will return an instance of ``phpbb\di\service_collection``, which extends ``ArrayObject`` so it can be used an array containing the service name of each item in the collection as the key, and an instance of each of the items as the corresponding value.
+That argument will return an instance of ``phpbb\di\service_collection``, which extends ``ArrayObject`` so it can be used as an array containing the service name of each item in the collection as the key, and an instance of each of the items as the corresponding value.

 This system is used in the core for several features, including notifications and authentication providers.